 Traditionally cooked in an aluminium pan over a charcoal burner, here in the West, we use a modern stove.
 With the introduction of electricity across the country, today the electic rice cooker is more common in Thailand.

-2 1/2 cups Thai jasmine rice
+Ingredients 2 1/2 cups Thai jasmine rice 3 cups water

-Place rice in a small saucepan (approx. 2-1/2 qt).
+Method Place rice in a small saucepan (approx. 2-1/2 qt).
 Rinse rice by running cold water over two or three times to cover and pouring the water out.
 This rids the rice of excess starch powder and broken rice which makes the cooked rice mushy and sticky.
 Add just enough water to cover the top of the rice by 1/2-inch (approximately 3 cups).
+A convenient trick is to place your middle finger, just touching the top of the rice in the pan.
+The water level should be just below the first joint of your finger, from the tip.
+No measuring needed.
+Cover the pot with the lid.
+Place over medium to medium high heat.
+Bring to a boil.
+Reduce heat to low.
+Simmer, covered, another 10 minutes, until the water has completely evaporated.
+Turn off the burner and allow rice to sit, covered, for at least another 5 minutes.
+Serve hot or at room temperature (especially with spicy curries).
+Serves 2 to 3.

 fascinating, no?